 I knew we were in trouble when they turned on the light bar.
 The pickup sat there across the small gravel parking lot from our campsite – it’s headlamps ominously aimed at our tents.
 And now the million-lumen light bar, which lit us up like stadium lights.
 It was a horrible thing, the truck.
 Idling like a ravenous beast.
 It was a full size American-made truck of an indeterminate make in the post mid-night darkness.
-If Stephen King were Southern, this truck would have been his Christine.
-Massive, knobby tires and one of those after-market muffler set-ups that made the engine roar at an ear-piercing decibel.
+If Stephen King were Southern, this truck would have been his Christine, except it would be named “Bocephus” or “Delmar”.
+It had massive, knobby tires and one of those after-market muffler set-ups that made the engine roar at an ear-piercing decibel.
 A tattered Confederate battle flag hung defiantly from an antenna on the right fender.
 It was a nightmare.
 A redneck’s wet dream.

 We sat in our tents paralyzed.
 What the fuck were these guys up to?
 Melissa tried in vain to get a signal on her cell.
 Chase, our 13-year old nephew was in his own tent a dozen feet away.
 Ours were the only two tents around.

 The truck had come down the mountain on a jeep road just a few minutes earlier and, seeing our tents, the douchebags decided to have a little fun at our expense.
 They spun out, doing figure eights and slinging gravel, the howling engine at full octave.
-It was obnoxious and we were initially annoyed.
-But then they backed into the corner of the lot and stopped, lights in our direction.
+We were initially annoyed.
+But then they backed into the corner of the lot and stopped, headlamps in our direction.
 When the light bar came on, annoyance evaporated into fear.
 I was on this mountain with my wife and my nephew.
 I was responsible for their safety.
 My mind raced with a hundred different scenarios, none of which were good.
 I didn’t have a gun.
 We didn’t have a signal.
 It was 1am.
 We were completely vulnerable.

 The truck idled in a low growl, menacing and aggrieved.
 It occurred to me that it was a Friday night (now Saturday morning), and these idiots had been out partying.
 They were drunk at a minimum, but who knows what else they’d been up to.
 Meth is rampant in these Appalachian backwaters.
 They had guns, no doubt.
 No way they didn’t have guns.
 What were they doing?
 Planning?
 Were they still just fucking with us or had their whiskey-addled brains gone to a darker place?
 It seemed entirely possible that they could walk down into the campsite and… God knows what.